hurlbertlab/dietdatabase/README.md

   </tr>
   <tr>
     <td>Prey_Stage</td>
     <td>The lifestage of the identified prey item (e.g., adult, larvae, egg).
-In general, you only need to worry about this column if the information is explicitly provided in the data source. *BUT NOTE: Always specify 'adult' or 'larvae' for the Prey_Order "Lepidoptera" if you can figure it out.*</td>
+In general, you only need to worry about this column if the information is explicitly provided in the data source. <b>BUT NOTE: Always specify 'adult' or 'larvae' for the Prey_Order "Lepidoptera" if you can figure it out.</b></td>
   </tr>
   <tr>
     <td>Prey_Part</td>